-Evidence-Based Program/Curriculum: For the 2017-2018 school year, a phonemic awareness program (Heggerty) was implemented to address gaps in students' phonemic awareness abilities.
-In addition, a structured program for practicing and assessing reading fluency was implemented for the 2018-2019 school year.
+Evidence-Based Program/Curriculum: An evidence based phonics curriculum is still in need for the k-3.
+While the school did receive and implement Super Kids for Phonics, it was not found to be effective in our classrooms as there was not the expected increase in phonics fluency on a quarterly basis.
 We recognize the need to implement a systematic and explicit phonics program as well as an evidence-based reading comprehension program that aligns to the learning standards.

 Professional Development: A root cause that the team found to be a large indicator of student and teacher achievement was professional development.
 Additional professional development, namely in phonics, vocabulary, and reading comprehension, as well as continuous professional development in these areas is of a high focus.
 Too many times, a program is implemented without effective professional development for the teachers and it is not routine - a more continuous cycle of professional development is needed to ensure that the teachers are growing in their knowledge and implementation of the program.
 Rigorous professional development in instructional practices to ensure mastery in the foundational skills is needed throughout the school year in order to realize progress for our students.
+With a more transient staffing issue, the school will continue to provide professional development to ensure continuity with the programs being implemented in the classroom and to ensure no gaps are occurring in lesson delivery in the foundational skills.